The Stig: Black Stig

 The scene which saw Black Stig "killed off", nicknamed "Top Gun vs Top Gear", was an attempt to race to 100 mi/h and then come to a halt on the 200 m long flight deck of HMS Invincible, a Royal Navy aircraft carrier on which British Aerospace Sea Harrier jump jets reach 100 mi/h before take-off.
 He would be using the "old Top Gear Jag", a white Jaguar XJS bought for a "couple of hundred quid", stripped of its fittings and fitted with nitrous injection to take it to 500 bhp.
 The Stig accelerated along the deck, and an on-screen speedometer indicated 109 mi/h before a cutaway shot saw the car flying off the end of the runway ramp and into the sea.
 Clarkson then revealed in the last scene of the episode that a glove floating on the sea was all that divers had found.
 According to McCarthy, "We tried to make it as much like a scene out of James Bond as possible."

 The explanations for McCarthy's exit vary.
-While McCarthy described the parting as amiable in 2008, The Times claimed in 2009 that he had fallen out with producers.
+While McCarthy described the parting as amicable in 2008, The Times claimed in 2009 that he had fallen out with producers.
 In 2010, McCarthy said he had become tired of the job, which he claimed paid £700 a week, and that part of his annoyance stemmed from an attempt by a car owner to sue him for ruining his car and the BBC's refusal to defend him due to his anonymity.
 He said the BBC chose not to renew his contract and had him written out of the show.